 If all this sounds a bit complicated, it’s because it is.
 You need to have some understanding of both your unique, hypermobile body as well as the rehabilitative process and its principles.
 You need to be able to know where to start and how to progress, how to problem solve and how to adapt your exercise program to your unique needs and goals.

-In order to achieve your goals, you should ideally be working with a physical therapist with experience with hypermobility.
+In order to achieve your goals, you should ideally be working with a doctor of physical therapy (DPT) with experience with hypermobility.
 As is the case with all healthcare professionals, physical therapists don’t tend to receive much training in the management of hypermobility disorders during their educational process.
 Whether you’re looking for a medical doctor or a doctor of physical therapy, make sure that the practitioner you’ll be working with is experienced in treating bodies like yours.

 The good news is that hypermobility responds very well to rehabilitation.
 As a matter of fact, hypermobile individuals both benefit more from and need (specific) exercise more than other people, and it’s a medicine with only good side-effects!

 Isolating yourself physically in order to avoid COVID-19 is necessary from an epidemiological standpoint, but for your overall health, it can be detrimental.
 As we have isolated ourselves at home, avoiding workplaces, gyms and even grocery stores, both the amount and variety of movement we engage in on a daily basis has, for most, decreased significantly.